Hi, #FunnelAmplifiers! Today, let’s talk about how social expansion can help boost your revenue.

 Expansion is a top-of-mind priority because entering new geographical markets and industry verticals promotes growth and mitigates the risk of declining.

 Brand is the foundation we build upon.
 It’s what the market knows about our businesses.
 It’s the trust they have in our companies.
 It’s what wins their dollars.
-Brand is your reputation.
-Brand awareness is the key to your revenue growth.
+Brand is your reputation, and brand awareness is the key to your revenue growth.

 Market share is a priority because your rivals are out there and the competition never sleeps.
 To grow your market share today, your share of voice in the community is critical.
 The larger your share of voice, the greater your brand awareness and the more opportunities to grow revenue you create.

 Investors are a priority because you want to appeal to them and persuade them that you have what it takes to deliver return on their investment.
-They expect a solid brand.
-They expect a good team.
-They expect an innovative product.
-The expect you to make things happen and you must prove to them that you can.
+They expect a solid brand, a good team and an innovative product.
+Investors expect you to make things happen and you must prove to them that you can.
 Proving it is always a priority in order to attract sustainable funding.

 ROI is what all stakeholders want you to deliver.
 You must show the return you deliver on investments you receive.
 The higher the ROI, the better your opportunities.